Coping With Flu: 9 Tips to Ease Symptoms

 Tip #2: Drink plenty of fluids.

-Increase fluids such as water, fruit juices, sports drinks, and clear soups (like chicken soup).
-Fluids help keep your respiratory system hydrated and liquefy thick mucus that can build up to cause infection in your bronchial tubes.
+Increase fluids such as water, fruit juices, sports drinks, and broth-based soups (like chicken noodle soup).
+Fluids help keep your respiratory system hydrated and liquefy thick mucus that can build up to cause infection in the bronchial tubes.

 Tip #3: Treat aches and fever so you feel comfortable.

 Got fever?
 Fever is a flu symptom and occurs when your body temperature rises to fight off infection (in this case, the flu virus).

-Treat fever and aches with over-the-counter medications such as acetaminophen (Tylenol), ibuprofen (Advil or Motrin), or naproxen (Aleve or Naprosyn).
+Treat fever and aches with over-the-counter medications such as acetaminophen, ibuprofen, or naproxen.
 Ask your doctor which is right for you.

 Aspirin should never be given to children and adults younger than 19 years old with symptoms of flu or cold because it is associated with a condition known as Reye's syndrome, a very serious illness that can damage the brain and liver.

 Tip #4: Use cough suppressants and expectorants to treat the cough.